AustinPuckett/pyFantasyFootballDraftTool/README.md

 ### Current bugs:

-- [ ] Users have the ability to submit a blank pick when the only a single click is used on the player list: make sure to double click the player in the list (their info should populate in the "Draft Player" section of the UI.
+- [ ] Users have the ability to submit a blank pick when the only a single click is used on the player list: make sure to double click the player in the list (their info should populate in the "Draft Player" section of the UI).

 ### Future improvements: